Iskashitaa Refugee Network: Programs

 Iskashitaa harvesters consist of an inter-generational group of refugees from Africa, Asia, and the Middle East as well as local Tucsonan volunteers.
 This group harvests roughly 100,000 pounds of fruits and vegetables each year from backyards and local farms.
 This produce is then redistributed to refugee families from many countries, food shelves, and other Tucson organizations that assist food insecure families, either for free or for a nominal price.
+One of the organizations that collaborates with Iskashitaa is Mission Garden.{} Members of Iskashitaa help tend the plots there, demonstrate traditional farming methods, and share Mission Garden produce with others.